AlexanderKud/Kang-1/README.md

 I couldn’t find any papers about this method, so let's assume that I invented it :)
 See "diagram.jpg" for details.

+5 - SOTA+.
+This method is the same as SOTA, but uses cheap second point.
+When we calculate "NextPoint = PreviousPoint + JumpPoint" we can also quickly calculate "PreviousPoint - JumpPoint" because inversion is the same.
+If inversion calculation takes a lot of time, this second point is cheap for us and we can use it to improve K.
+K is approximately 1.02 for this method.
+Again, I couldn’t find any papers about this method, so let's assume that I invented it.

 Important note: this software handles kangaroo looping in a very simple way.
 This method is bad for large ranges higher than 100 bits.
 Next part will demonstrate a good way to handle loops.